soofstad/react-oauth2-pkce/README.md

 Adhering to the RFCs recommendations, cryptographically sound, and with __zero__ dependencies!

-## What is OAuth2 Authorization Code flow with PKCE?
+## What is OAuth2 Authorization Code flow with Proof Key for Code Exchange (PKCE)?

 Short version;
 The modern and secure way to do authentication for mobile and web applications!